 Pelvic floor therapy in Preston Woods, MO.
-Pelvic floor dysfunction doesn’t just cause hurt; it can affect your sense of self and happiness.
-If pelvic floor dysfunction is keeping you from getting back to a beloved sport, starting a family, or just navigating a day with the same confidence and comfort as before, pelvic floor physical therapy may be what you need to regain your lifestyle.
+Pelvic floor dysfunction doesn’t just cause hurt; it can impact your self-esteem and independence.
+If pelvic floor dysfunction is preventing you from dominating on the field, beginning parenthood, or just navigating a day with the same confidence and comfort as before, pelvic floor physical therapy may be what you require to feel like your best you again.
 With research-supported treatment plans, pelvic floor therapy in Preston Woods, MO can lead to:

 - Improved bladder and bowel control